medinataylor/dropletpaper/README.md

-# All associated R scripts used in the publication Inactivation of surrogate respiratory bacteria is driven by osmotic pressure change in drying saliva microdroplets
+# All associated R scripts used in the publication: **Inactivation of surrogate respiratory bacteria is driven by osmotic pressure change in drying saliva microdroplets**